 Services available include hearing, optometry, general health checks and health promotion and education.
 Services provided depend on Community and individual need.
 Services are provided by our professional Registered Nurses and other health professionals, and at times by our General Practitioner.

-Services are available to be provided at Primary and Secondary Schools, Community events, associated with Community Health Centres and in the home.
+Services are available to be provided at Primary and Secondary Schools, Kinders and Child Care Centres, Neighbourhood Houses, Community events, associated with Community Health Centres and in the home.

-This service is taking an innovative approach to health service delivery to our 450 Indigenous Community geographically dispersed community across 10,000 square kilometres, encompassing Ararat, Stawell, St Arnaud, Gariwerd, Dunkeld, Mortlake, the western part of Beaufort and all towns in between.
+This service is taking an innovative approach to health service delivery to our 450 Indigenous Community geographically dispersed community across 10,000 square kilometres.

-Ongoing evaluation of the service, including assessing patient needs, responses and measuring health outcomes over time, will be undertaken in by a committee chaired and led by Budja Board and CEO, in conjunction with Deakin University’s Rural Medical School, Warrnambool.
+Ongoing evaluation of the service, including assessing patient needs, responses and measuring health outcomes over time, will be undertaken in by a committee chaired and led by Budja Board and CEO, in conjunction with Deakin Rural Health.

 To obtain further information or for bookings ring Budja Medical reception on 5356 4751.